Macrobrachium rosenbergii: Description

-M. rosenbergii can grow to a length over 30 cm.
+M. rosenbergii can grow to a length over 30 cm, with total lengths of 34 cm for males and 26 cm for females.
+Females can be distinguished from males by their wider abdomens and smaller second pereiopods (walking legs), which in this species bear the major chelae (large pincers).
+The genital openings are found on the body segments containing the fifth pereiopods in males and the third pereiopods in females.

 They are predominantly brownish in colour, but can vary.
 Smaller individuals may be greenish and display faint vertical stripes.
 The rostrum is very prominent and contains 11 to 14 dorsal teeth and 8 to 11 ventral teeth.
-The first pair of walking legs (pereiopods) is elongated and very thin, ending in delicate claws (chelipeds), which are used as feeding appendages.
-The second pair of walking legs are much larger and powerful, especially in males.
+The first pair of walking legs is elongated and very thin, ending in delicate claws (chelipeds), which are used as feeding appendages.
+The second pair of walking legs is much larger and more powerful, especially in males.
 The movable claws of the second pair of walking legs are distinctively covered in dense bristles (setae) that give them a velvety appearance.
 The colour of the claws in males varies according to their social dominance.